+Leaders had the capacity and skills to deliver high-quality, sustainable care.
 They were knowledgeable about issues and priorities relating to the quality and future of services.
 They understood the challenges and were addressing them.

-Leaders at all levels were visible and approachable.
+Leaders were visible and approachable.
 They worked closely with staff and others to make sure they prioritised compassionate and inclusive leadership.